gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="/Images/link extracter.gif" width="1200"/>

-Now all the Subreddits and Users have been copied to your new account.
+Now all the Subreddits and Users have been copied to your new/second account.

 # Guide to Unsubscribe all  your subreddits and users